 Representative Types of Continental and American Aircraft - 2

-Searching medical examinations for service and commercial pilots.
 There is no recorded instance in the history of British aviation of an accident due to the physical failure of a commercially-licensed pilot.
 This is largely due to the high standard of physical fitness demanded in the specialized examinations of the Central Medical Board of the Air Ministry.
 This Board has to ensure that none but pilots of exceptional fitness are licensed commercially to carry passengers or goods by air.
-This chapter is by T Stanhope Sprigg, and is concluded
+This chapter is concluded in part 14.